 - a) Check one or more regions. - b) Set the queue length level.
-Check one or more desired range checkboxes and input values. - Select Report Type.
-Daily report, weekly report, monthly report and custom are supported.
+Check one or more desired range checkboxes and input values. - 2.
+Select Report Type.
+Daily report, weekly report, and monthly report are supported.

 - 3. Select Statistics Time.

 - 4. Click Counting to generate the report.

 - 5. (Optional) Click Export in the upper right corner to export the data in desired format (.txt and xls. are selectable.).